Repetition and recurrence times: Dual statements and summable mixing rates: Sandwiching the recurrence time

-There is a celebrated lemma by \citeauthor{Kac47}.
-Namely, the conditional expectation of the recurrence time is the inverse probability of the initial string. \begin{lemma}[\citep{Kac47}] For a stationary ergodic process $(X_i)_{i\in\mathbb{Z}}$ over a countable alphabet,
+There is a celebrated lemma by Kac, which states that the conditional expectation of the recurrence time equals the inverse probability of the initial string. \begin{lemma}[\cite{Kac47}] For a stationary ergodic process $(X_i)_{i\in\mathbb{Z}}$ over a countable alphabet,